 Please refer to the COVID-19 Business Manual that any production must implement to manage the risk of COVID-19 transmission.

 Please note, individual productions may need to adapt the guidelines to specific circumstances, but the overall intent of these guidelines should be applied in all cases.

-At this time, film permitting across the state will consider several factors including, but not limited to, a production company’s COVID-19 guidelines to be implemented for cast, crew and general public safety that would need to be shared with the local health department for approval.
+At this time, film permitting agencies across the state may require a production company’s COVID-19 guidelines to be implemented for cast, crew and general public safety and shared with the local health department for approval.
 Operational protocols should also include increased hygiene and sanitization, production provided PPE masks and gloves worn by all off-camera cast/crew, strict social distancing measures, meticulous monitoring of symptoms of cast/crew/ATL, etc.

-Currently, the National Parks in Utah are open on a limited basis.
-Utah’s State Parks are open with some restrictions in place.
-Any filming requests in these areas would be considered on a case by case/park by park basis.
+Currently, Utah’s National Parks and State Parks are open with some restrictions in place.
+Any filming requests in these areas will be considered on a case by case/park by park basis.
 For other federal lands in Utah, please check the U.S. Forest Service and Bureau of Land Management before filming in these areas.

-Whether private residences and businesses will allow filming would be of their own determination as long as the guidelines set forth by the state and local health departments are adhered to by the production.
-Check the Film Location Database for more information about available filming locations.
+Private residences and businesses allow filming on their own determination as long as the guidelines set forth by the state and local health departments are adhered to by the production.
+Check the Film Locations Database for more information about available filming locations across the state.